-Universe estimates for the number of establishments in each industry-region-size cell in Malaysia were produced for the strict, weak and median eligibility definitions.
-Appendix B shows the universe estimates of the numbers of registered establishments that fit the criteria of the ES.
+Universe estimates for the number of establishments in each industry-region-size cell in Egypt were produced for the strict, weak and median eligibility definitions.
+The accompanying Implementation Report Excel file shows the strict, median and weak universe estimates of the numbers of registered establishments that fit the criteria of the ES.